 In February 2016, my father sat me down on his bed and told me he had cancer.
 A month and a half later, he was in chemotherapy, but that didn’t stop him from hanging buckets on trees, collecting water and getting out his vat.
 This time, the boiling was only for my father, brothers, our partners and me.
 It was a bright, unseasonably warm April day; one of my brothers had brought a bottle of Ungava, a Quebec-made gin infused with wild rose hip and Nordic berries, and we all clinked glasses in the sunshine.

 A year later, my father was considerably weaker, and there was no gathering.
 However, he’d managed to collect a bit of maple water—just enough to make a few jars of syrup on his stove.
 He gave me one bearing a homemade label that said “Ben d’l’érable, cuvée 2017” (a play on his name, that means “a lot of maple”).
 He died about a month after that and, later on, I decided to keep some of his ashes in the small mason jar marked with the year of his last batch.
 I was heartbroken when we sold his house, maple trees and all, but some of the money from its sale recently allowed one of my brothers to buy a cottage north of Montreal, where he’ll be able to tap his own trees.
-This Easter, we hope to gather there, around the open fire, while sap boils in our father’s vat.
+In the future, we hope to gather there, around the open fire, while sap boils in our father’s vat.
 As maple water slowly turns to syrup, my brothers and I will ladle it into glasses, add some gin and cheers to our dad.
 We’ll also hope that future springs maintain their predictable chaos, freezing and thawing and freezing and thawing, so that the sap—and the gin—can keep flowing.